-Dynamic pricing, also known as time-based pricing, is a revenue-management strategy employed by various industries, involving real-time tweaking of prices of products or services on the basis of their demand and supply.
+Dynamic pricing — Airlines practice it.
+So do online retailers and sports event organizers.
+Should hotels be an exception, then?
+Also known as time-based pricing, dynamic pricing strategy is a revenue-management strategy employed by various industries, involving real-time tweaking of prices of products or services on the basis of their demand and supply.

 Dynamic pricing in the hotel Industry